hetalang/heta-specifications/tabular-format.md

     coef1 @Const = 1e-3 {tags: [A,B,C]};
     ```

 - There is one specific header `on`.
-The value `0` in correspondent cells means "skip this row".
-It is the mechanism to mimic the single-line comment behavior.
+The value `0` or _empty_ in correspondent cells means "skip this row".
+It is the mechanism to mimic a single-line comment or a header.

     Example:
     | on | id | class | num | title |